Run Service

 run job::waitingInfo

-The run job::waitingInfo command enables you to display the reasons why a waiting job has not yet been executed (for example: missing conditions, resources, hosts, users, or workloads).
+The run job::waitingInfo command enables you to display the reasons why a waiting job was not yet executed (for example: missing conditions, resources, hosts, users, or workloads).

 CLI Syntax